shawnyshe/glossary-presenter/README.md

 *   First row must be the header row (column names).
 *   Values are read as strings.
 *   Recommended columns include things like: `ID`, `ENUS`, `CN`, `DATE`, `NOTES`, etc.
-*   Dates should be in `DD/MM/YYYY` to enable date sorting.

 Example: